-First lady lies low, Trump back on the trail after COVID-19
+First lady unseen as Trump restarts campaign after COVID-19

 “She just may be taking a different approach to this as well,” Spicer said.

 Mrs. Trump has been more consistent about encouraging use of face masks while her husband has vacillated between describing mask-wearing as “patriotic” and criticizing Biden for routinely donning one.
 Trump was mask-free on Monday.
-Neither wore masks at the Rose Garden event.
+Neither Trump nor the first lady wore masks at the Rose Garden event.

 Trump also traveled extensively during the height of the pandemic, including to “hot spot” cities, while his wife waited until mid-September to visit New Hampshire on her first solo appearance outside the Washington area since the outbreak.